maticstric/ebukafy/README.md

            epubcheck [-h] target_epub

       DESCRIPTION
-           epubcheck is a tool which "validates the conformance of EPUB publications against the EPUB specifications."
+           epubcheck is a tool which 'validates the conformance of EPUB publications against the EPUB specifications.'
 The GitHub repository for epubcheck can be found here: https://github.com/w3c/epubcheck Note that this tool is written in java so you need java to run it.
            It will output any errors or just say that your epub is up to standard.